Table of Contents

 Natural anti-fungal herbal yeast infection remedies are very useful

 in the treatment of Candida yeast infections especially when used with yeast eating enzymes.
-The enzymes strip the biofilm and in doing so expose the yeast cells to the direct killing effects of the herbs.
+The enzymes strip the biofilm and in doing so exposes the yeast cells to the direct killing effects of the herbs.

 If properly designed probiotics are used as well, it becomes much easier to clear yeast infections long term.